Octopussy-Project/Octopussy_Documentation/FAQ.md

 Look at the Contribution section of the [Community page](http://www.octopussy.pm/community) on official website.

+### How can I handle Windows Hosts ?

+You can use [Snare Agent for Windows](http://www.intersectalliance.com/projects/SnareWindows/) to send Windows logs to Octopussy.

+Take a look at [Configuring Devices / Windows Host with Snare Agent](https://github.com/sebthebert/Octopussy_Documentation/blob/master/02_Configuring_Devices.md#windows-host-with-snare-agent) section.

 ### How can I login to Octopussy Web interface ?

 The default **login / password** are **admin / admin**.

+### What are software requirements for Octopussy ?

+You can get the list of software requirements in [Installation / Standard Installation / Software Requirements](https://github.com/sebthebert/Octopussy_Documentation/blob/master/01_Installation.md#software-requirements) section.

 ### What is a Device in Octopussy ?